Husamx/negotiator/prototype/docs/SPEC.md

 - Counterparty responds realistically given the environment assumptions.
 - Each agent receives the full message history embedded in the composed system prompt.

+Agent responsibilities and prompt mapping are documented in `docs/AGENTS.md`.

 ## Core Flow

 1. Create a CaseSnapshot.